Thomas Quasthoff: Awards

 Quasthoff has received three Grammy awards during his career to 2021.
 He won the Grammy Award for Best Classical Vocal Performance in 2000, for his recording with Anne Sofie von Otter of Mahler's Des Knaben Wunderhorn, along with the Berlin Philharmonic conducted by Claudio Abbado.
 His recordings of the songs of Brahms, Liszt and Schubert accompanied by pianist Justus Zeyen were nominated for the Grammy in 2000 and 2001.
 He won the Grammy Award for Best Classical Vocal Performance for the second time in 2004.
 It was for Schubert: Lieder with Orchestra which Quasthoff performed with von Otter and the Chamber Orchestra of Europe conducted by Abbado.
 Quasthoff won the Grammy Award for Best Classical Vocal Performance for the third time in 2006 with Rainer Kussmaul, the Berlin Baroque Soloists and the RIAS Chamber Choir in their recording of J. S. Bach: Cantatas.
 In 2008, he was a soloist on the Grammy-winning recording of Brahms's Ein Deutsches Requiem (Simon Rattle, conductor; Simon Halsey, chorus master) on EMI Classics.

+He also received a Grammy in 2006 in the category Classical Vocal Performance.

 In 2005, Quasthoff received Germany's Great Cross of Merit.

 In 2009, he was awarded the Herbert von Karajan Music Prize.
-That same year he was awarded the Gold Medal for outstanding musicianship by the Royal Philharmonic Society.
+That same year he was awarded the gold medal for outstanding musicianship by the Royal Philharmonic Society.